ocstringham/propagule_pressure_sensitivity_analysis/README.md

 		- dpe_multi_fun.R

 			A script for function that takes inputs of (1) various parameter values (in form of vectors) and (2) a selected parameter to do a partial derivate (e.g. dpe/dps) and return a dataframe with paratemeter values, pe, and dpe for each combination of parameter value.
-Accepted paramteres are: PS, PN (called ni), q, c, and phi.
+Accepted paramteres are: PS, PN (also called NI), q, c, and phi.

 		- max_allowable_pp.R